MapColonies/retiler/README.md

 ```
 will result in the key: "prefix/3/10/4.png"

-`app.tilesStorage.layout.shouldFlipY`: determine if the key value of y (formatted by `tilesStorage.layout.format`) should be flipped over the y axis. e.g. if on the y axis there are overall 8 tiles with y values of 0 through 7 then 0 will be flipped to 7 and 7 to 0, 1 to 6 and 6 to 1 and so on. defaults to true
+`app.tilesStorage.layout.shouldFlipY`: determine if the key value of y (formatted by `app.tilesStorage.layout.format`) should be flipped over the y axis. e.g. if on the y axis there are overall 8 tiles with y values of 0 through 7 then 0 will be flipped to 7 and 7 to 0, 1 to 6 and 6 to 1 and so on. defaults to true

 ## Run Locally